-Crisis Management Bookmark has been added
+Crisis Management has been saved

 Become crisis ready and respond with confidence

 Crisis management involves many functions and many parts of an organisation.
 It is more than incident management or crisis communications: a crisis can come from an unresolved issue too.
 It is about leadership as much as structure; team-working as much as process.